bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

 When persistence is enabled for Streams applications, autoscaling targets a `StatefulSet`.
 Each replica receives its own `PersistentVolumeClaim`.

-> **Note:** Scale-down operations remove pods.
-Backup and recovery strategies should be considered.

 ---

 ## Monitoring